Character state

 This is the part of the transition that is evaluated secondly, when trying to enter the next state (hence its name).

-Inside CheckExitTransition you would normally select a target state.
-The thing is, there may be more than one potential state (candidate) at the same time.
+Inside CheckExitTransition, you would normally add potential target states to a queue.
+Note that there might be more than one potential state (candidate) at the same time.
 This is why there is a queue of states.

 Example: